-In August of 2021, 4.3 million Americans left their jobs — some of which have opted out of the workforce completely.
+In August of 2021, 4.3 million Americans left their jobs — some of whom have opted out of the workforce completely.
 This movement has been called “The Great Resignation,” but perhaps it was years in the making.

 As an employer, this exodus presents an opportunity.
 It represents a chance to build the workplace back even better so that employees love their day-to-day environment.
 Some job candidates are looking for a pay increase, adjustable hours, or location independence, while others simply want to be a part of a culture of appreciation at work.
 According to an online survey from WorkTango,